 - Stay calm, hold the fishing rod at a 45-degree angle to the water, and let the rod and drag handle the fish.
 Just when the fish ceases to struggle and move, that’s when you reel.

-- When you’re trying to reel in a bigger sized fish, the best technique involves the use of the pump and reel.
+- When you’re trying to reel in a bigger sized fish, the best technique involves the use of the pump and reel action.

-- Now without reeling, lift the rod’s tip upwards (up to less than 90 degrees).
+- Without reeling, lift the rod’s tip upwards (up to less than 90 degrees).
 While doing so, you may even take a step backwards to avoid breaking the line.
 Do not worry about your rod bending down (especially when the fish is heavy).

-- As you lower back the rod tip, up to 45 degrees, do the reeling work by applying even pressure on the fish.
+- As you lower back the rod tip, up to 45 degrees, do the reeling work and bring in the slack line while applying even pressure on the fish.
 Then repeat the process.
 (Make sure the line is tight enough during the entire process).
+Reel quickly to ensure the fish doesn't feel the slack.

 Everything, right from a guide to fishing lures to how to attract fish with lures is discussed here.
 So, do you feel confident with lure action now?
 Once you’ve taken in all the information given here, you’ll not feel like a beginner anymore!
 All you have to do now is pack your bag and head to the waters to find some good catches.
 And as always, we are all ears to listen to your adventurous fishing experience.